Gog Magog Hills: History

-In English folklore and the Matter of Britain, Gogmagog was a giant, and according to Geoffrey of Monmouth's influential 12th-century Historia Regum Britanniae, one of the inhabitants of Albion discovered by Brutus of Troy and his men.
-He was the last of the giants that they killed, and was thrown from a cliff by Corineus.
+Gog, of the land of Magog, is mentioned in the Old Testament as an adversary of Israel.
+In British folklore, "Gogmagog" was reimagined as a savage giant who inhabited Britain at the time of Brutus's arrival.
+There was a hill figure of Gogmagog, of unknown date, at Wandlebury Ring, and it is this that gave their hills their name.
+Mention was made of it in the 17th and 18th centuries, but all trace of it was lost thereafter.
+The earliest mention of the name "Gog Magog" in connection with the hills occurs in a decree of 1574, forbidding Cambridge students from visiting the hills on pain of a fine.

-The book Where Troy Once Stood argues that the ancient city of Troy was in fact located in the Gog Magog Downs; however, this is not taken seriously by scholars.
+The 1990 book Where Troy Once Stood argued that the ancient city of Troy was in fact located in the Gog Magog Downs; however, this is not taken seriously by scholars.

-The earliest mention of the name Gog Magog for this region is found in a decree of 1574, forbidding students to visit the Gog Magog Hills on pain of a fine.
-Random excavations around the hills revealed the remains of defences at Copley Hill and Cherry Hinton, not older than the Iron Age but the sites themselves are now known already to have been occupied in the Bronze Age.
+Random excavations around the hills revealed the remains of defences at Copley Hill and Cherry Hinton, not older than the Iron Age, but the sites themselves are now known already to have been occupied in the Bronze Age.
 The better-preserved hill fort known as the Wandlebury Ring, which is now situated in a public park, had several concentric ditches and earthen walls, which were kept in place by wooden palisades.
-It was already inhabited in the Bronze Age and archaeological finds include bronze and iron objects and pottery, including "Knobbed Ware", dating from the Bronze Age.
+It was already inhabited in the Bronze Age.
+Archaeological finds include bronze and iron objects and pottery, including "Knobbed Ware", dating from the Bronze Age.

-"Telegraph clump" functioned as one of the locations for the semaphore line, an optical telegraph system, between London and Great Yarmouth from around the 1820s to around 1850.
+Telegraph Clump functioned as one of the locations for the semaphore line, an optical telegraph system, between London and Great Yarmouth from around the 1820s to around 1850.

-The dowser and archaeologist T. C. Lethbridge claimed to have found some ancient hill figures buried in the chalk under the surface of the hills.
-These are purported to represent a sun-god, a moon-goddess and a warrior-god.
+The dowser and archaeologist T. C. Lethbridge claimed to have identified some ancient hill figures buried in the chalk under the surface of the hills.
+These were purported to represent a sun-god, a moon-goddess and a warrior-god.
 Lethbridge's claims, however, were controversial and are not widely accepted.

-Part of the chalk downs have been converted into a golf course since 1901 by the Gog Magog Golf Club, but much is designated as a Site of Special Scientific Interest.
+Gog Magog Golf Club has used part of the chalk downs as a golf course since 1901.
+Much of the area is designated as a Site of Special Scientific Interest.